Backed by Sports Illustrated, created by South Jersey group, new esports site debuts

-A new online sports website formed in partnership with the famous Sports Illustrated brand is launching this week.
+A new esports website formed in partnership with Sports Illustrated launched this week.

-The concept of an online site covering esports was developed by Gaud-Hammer Gaming Group, co-founded by Anthony Gaud of Linwood and partner Jim Hammerstedt.
+The site's concept was developed by Gaud-Hammer Gaming Group, co-founded by Anthony Gaud, of Linwood, and partner Jim Hammerstedt.

 People are also reading…

-Chris Pirrone, Senior Vice President & General Manager of Sports Illustrated said the newest edition is an example of the magazine growing its reach.
+Chris Pirrone, senior vice president and general manager of Sports Illustrated, said the new addition is an example of the magazine growing its reach.

-"We are thrilled to provide our audiences with a comprehensive look into the games, players, and communities shaping the Esports industry." said Pirrone.
+"We are thrilled to provide our audiences with a comprehensive look into the games, players, and communities shaping the esports industry," Pirrone said.

-E-sports, or competitive video gaming, is a fast-growing industry.
-The market revolves around tournaments based on popular e-games such as Fortnite, League of Legends, Call of Duty, Overwatch, or Madden NFL.
+Esports is a fast-growing industry, valued at $1.14 billion in 2021 and $1.38 billion last year, according to Statista.
+The market revolves around tournaments based on popular video games such as "Fortnite," "League of Legends," "Call of Duty," "Overwatch" and "Madden NFL."
+Atlantic City has hosted tournaments, and local schools, including Stockton University, have been developing programs.

 With increasingly lucrative prize money being offered, it's attracting gamers from around the world to compete in tournaments that can draw millions of viewers.

-Esports Illustrated will publish a steady diet of articles, longer and short, and videos that will provide a watchful eye on the industry and its practices, Gaud said while also "celebrating the fun that had made life-long fans of gamers around the world and in all walks of life."
+Esports Illustrated will publish a steady diet of articles, long and short, and videos that will provide a watchful eye on the industry and its practices, Gaud said, while also "celebrating the fun that had made lifelong fans of gamers around the world and in all walks of life."

+ATLANTIC CITY — The resort’s casino industry will have to continue to evolve if it wants to …

-Hammerstedt built a successful 30-year career in public accounting specializing in corporate financing, entity structure, business planning and implementation for clients in a variety of industries.
+Hammerstedt spent 30 years in public accounting specializing in corporate financing, entity structure, business planning and implementation for clients in a variety of industries.

-"I work on back-office stuff such as contract negotiations, the contract for E-sports illustrated took 6 months to sign.
-It was signed in October of 2022." said Hammerstedt.
+"I work on back-office stuff such as contract negotiations," Hammerstedt said.
+"The contract for Esports Illustrated took six months to sign.
+It was signed in October of 2022."

-He also expressed the importance of budgeting and how he expects the team at the E-sports illustrated to grow in the coming months.
+He also stressed the importance of budgeting and how he expects the team at Esports illustrated to grow in the coming months.

-As a co-founder and lead investor of G3 Esports LLC, Hammerstedt lends a business perspective, to the burgeoning esports industry, Gaud said.
+As a co-founder and lead investor of G3 Esports LLC, Hammerstedt lends a business perspective to the burgeoning industry, Gaud said.

-Gaud is an Emmy award-winning former creative director at Disney Interactive before turning his attention to esports.
+Gaud was an Emmy award-winning creative director at Disney Interactive before turning his attention to esports.
 He now serves on a nationally regulated esports wagering committee and has helped secure the country's first public-private partnership for esports.
-A founder of the nation's first varsity-level collegiate esports league, Gaud is currently working at establishing the first legal esports betting event in New Jersey.
+A founder of the nation's first varsity-level collegiate esports league, Gaud is currently working on establishing the first legal esports betting event in New Jersey.

 Welcome to the discussion.